christianvoigt/argdown/docs/guide/configuration-cheatsheet.md

    * Will be appended to the file name of any files exported.
    **/
   outputSuffix?:string;
+  // settings for the data plugin data?: {
+    /**
+     * If set to "ignore", any settings in the frontmatter will be ignored.
+     * If set to "default" or undefined the front matter yaml data settings are merged as default settings into the request object.
+     * If set to "priority" the yaml data settings overwrite any external settings.
+     * This makes it possible to configure plugins without using an external argdown.config.js file.
+     */
+    frontMatterSettingsMode?: "default" | "ignore" | "priority"
+    /**
+     * If false the YAML data of arguments, statements and headings is always parsed with the outer curly brackets.
+     * In this case the YAML data has to always be in inline format which looks similar to JSON data.
+     *
+     * If true the data is parsed without the outer curly brackets if the opening bracket is followed by a line break.
+     * This means that the YAML data has to be in block format instead of the JSON-like inline format.
+     */
+    switchToBlockFormatIfMultiline?: boolean;
+  },
   // settings for the model plugin model?: {
     /**